Nu-AI/Livid-About-COVID/Dashboard/README.md

 + After making changes, rerun the code and keep accessing the port and it is recommended to close the tab before rerunning the code.

++ Site will be publicly available at [livid-about-covid19.nuai.utsa.edu/](http://livid-about-covid19.nuai.utsa.edu/)